maxaus2002/Evaluating-Deep-Learning-Models-for-Minute-Level-Bitcoin-Forecasting-and-Subsequent-Trading-/README.md

 -   Algorithmic Based (Month-Month Portfolio)

-The two main scripts train their respective models and output forecasts the two follow on scripts train their trading algorithms based on the respective forecasts (month-month is based on Monthly_forecasts, year-year is based on Monthly_forecasts_yearly_portfolio. shown below)
+The two main scripts train their respective models and output forecasts The two follow-on scripts train their trading algorithms based on the respective forecasts (month-month is based on Monthly_forecasts, year-year is based on Monthly_forecasts_yearly_portfolio. shown below)

 Forecasts are saved to two parallel output roots: -